Welcome to The University of Buckingham!

 - ACTs with a minimum of 26 plus three SATS with minimum scores of 600 in each

 - One year US university with a GPA 3.0

 Combinations of any of the above are also acceptable.
 The grades quoted above give an indication of a typical offer; at the Admissions Tutor’s discretion, alternative qualifications or gradings may be considered.
 All applications will be considered individually and work experience and other interdisciplinary achievements are taken into consideration when deciding upon all applications.
-Applicants may also be offered telephone or Skype interviews.
+Applicants may also be offered telephone, Microsoft Team or similar interviews.

 In order to study at postgraduate level (Master’s degree), you will generally need to have attained: